 In some cases, yes.
 Eligibility depends on timing and status.
 Professionals should review options as soon as possible.

-How long after PMP expiry can it be renewed?
+How long after PMP expiry can I renew?

 This depends on PMI policies and individual certification timelines.
 Suspension periods provide the best opportunity for reinstatement.